 * Tariffs will not necessarily spark a trade war, Navarro

-* Industrial stock gain for first time in four sessions
+* Industrial stocks gain for first time in four sessions

 * Alibaba up on report of China listing plans

-"I think the initial reaction to the commentary about trade tariffs, it was very destabilizing to the markets that the White House is aware of that and I think they dialed back the rhetoric to an extent," said Peter Kenny, senior market strategist at Global Markets Advisory Group in New York.
+"It was very destabilizing to the markets that the White House is aware of that and they dialed back the rhetoric to an extent," said Peter Kenny, senior market strategist at Global Markets Advisory Group in New York.

-Corporates, especially manufacturers, have been under pressure from Trump's protectionist policies, which recently included an aim to impose tariffs of up to $60 billion on Chinese imports and pressing for $100 billion cut in the China-U.S. trade surplus.
+Corporates, especially manufacturers, have been under pressure from Trump's tariff plans, including a move to impose duties of up to $60 billion on Chinese imports while pushing for $100 billion cut in trade surplus.

 "Prices of equities have become modestly more attractive in the recent days as a result of the compression in prices," said Kenny.

 General Electric, 3M and Caterpillar were up more than 1 percent.
-Boeing, which investors say may be particularly vulnerable to a trade war, was up a more modest 0.4 percent.
+Boeing, which investors say may be particularly vulnerable to a trade war, was marginally up.

-Among stocks, Alibaba jumped 4.4 percent on report that the Chinese e-commerce giant was planning to list in China.
+Among stocks, Alibaba jumped 3.2 percent on report that the Chinese e-commerce giant was planning a secondary listing in China.

-Dollar General rose 5.8 percent after the discount retailer's quarterly same-store sales beat estimates, while Sears gained 5 percent reporting a smaller-than-expected drop in same-store sales.
+Dollar General rose 3.6 percent after the discount retailer's quarterly same-store sales beat estimates.

-Declining issues outnumbered advancers on the NYSE by 1,423 to 1,346.
-On the Nasdaq, 1,552 issues rose and 1,238 fell.
+Declining issues outnumbered advancers on the NYSE for a 1.55-to-1 ratio, and for a 1.13-to-1 ratio on the Nasdaq.
 (Reporting by Sruthi Shankar in Bengaluru; Editing by Arun Koyyur)